Keurig: Inception and development

 Keurig founders John Sylvan and Peter Dragone had been college roommates at Colby College in Maine in the late 1970s.
-In the early 1990s, Sylvan, a tinkerer, had quit his tech job in Massachusetts, and wanted to solve the commonplace problem of office coffee – a full pot of brewed coffee which sits and grows bitter, dense, and stale – by creating a single-serving pod of coffee grounds and a machine that would brew it.
+In the early 1990s, Sylvan, a tinkerer, had quit his tech job in Massachusetts and wanted to avoid the issues of brewed coffee becoming bitter, dense and stale with time by creating a single-serving pod of coffee grounds and a machine that would brew it.
 Living in Greater Boston, he went through extensive trial and error trying to create a pod and a brewing machine.
 By 1992, to help create a business plan, he brought in Dragone, then working as director of finance for Chiquita, as a partner.
 They founded the company in 1992, calling it Keurig; Sylvan later said that the name came from his having "looked up the word excellence in Dutch".
+Although an individual named Dick Sweeney is sometimes considered the third founder of Keurig, Sylvan does not contend with this claim.
+Sylvan agrees that Sweeney joined the company, but that this occurred after at least two years into the company's founding.

 The prototype brewing machines were also a work in progress and unreliable, and the company needed funds for development.
 That year, they approached what was then Green Mountain Coffee Roasters, and the specialty coffee company first invested in Keurig at that time.
-Keurig needed sizeable venture capital; and after pitching to numerous potential investors the three partners finally obtained $50,000 from Minneapolis-based investor Food Fund in 1994, and later the Cambridge-based fund MDT Advisers contributed $1,000,000.
+Keurig needed sizeable venture capital; and after pitching to numerous potential investors, the partners finally obtained $50,000 from Minneapolis-based investor Food Fund in 1994, and later the Cambridge-based fund MDT Advisers contributed $1,000,000.
 In 1995, Larry Kernan, a principal at MDT Advisers, became Chairman of Keurig, a position he retained through 2002.
-Sylvan did not work well with the new investors, and in 1997 he was forced out, selling his stake in the company for $50,000.
+Sylvan did not work well with the new investors, and in 1997, he was forced out, selling his stake in the company for $50,000.
 Dragone left a few months later but decided to retain his stake.